 - Earlier access to specialist opinion not only reduces variation but also ensures all patients are managed in the right place and on a shorter pathway without the need for unnecessary hospital appointments.

 To read more about the HSJ Value Award we have been shortlisted for (under Transformation and Acute Redesign Initiative), click here.
-Winners will be announced on 21st May 2020.
+Winners will be announced in September 2020.

 If you are interested in reducing dermatology referrals in your area click here for more information on how our solutions work.
 Alternatively, please get in touch with us on 01865 261467 or email email@example.com.